irosyadi/irosyadi.github.io/app/browser-extension-addon.md

 ### Browsing Tools
 - Copy Selection as Markdown : Copy title, URL, and selection as Markdown
-- markdown-clipper : This extension works like a web clipper, but it downloads articles in a markdown format.
+- markdown-clipper : This extension works like a web clipper, but it downloads articles in a Markdown format.
 - Open in Sumatra PDF and DJVU Reader : Adds a context menu item to send PDF links directly to Sumatra PDF
 - Open in VLC™ media player : Adds a context menu to send audio and video streams directly to the well-known VLC™ media player
 - SingleFile : Save a complete page into a single HTML file